 Include certain foods in your diet, such as:

 - Eat low-fiber foods—Low-fiber foods include white bread, white rice or noodles, creamed cereals, ripe bananas, canned or cooked fruit without skins, cottage cheese, yogurt without seeds, eggs, mashed or baked potatoes without the skin, pureed vegetables, chicken, or turkey without the skin, and fish.

-- Foods that cause gas (eg, dried beans, cabbage, broccoli, soy products)
+- Foods that cause gas, such as dried beans, cabbage, broccoli, and soy products

-- High-fiber foods, which can lead to diarrhea and cramping (eg, whole grain breads and cereals, raw vegetables, beans, nuts, seeds, popcorn, fresh and dried fruit)
+- High-fiber foods, which can lead to diarrhea and cramping. such as whole grain breads and cereals, raw vegetables, beans, nuts, seeds, popcorn, fresh and dried fruit

 - Milk and milk products, including ice cream